(Based on a talk at an International Day of Failure event)

 At one point was even offered a tv show.
 The programmer of the tv station was a fan of my standup but we couldn’t afford to produce it or find a production company interested.
 It was going to be really weird — hopefully might get around to it one day when I can afford to, still have the scripts in my dropbox.

 About here my parents stepped in and decided it was time I went to University.
 They were doing what they thought was best.
 We realised quickly the industry is predatorial and unforgiving.
 Nobody makes any money.
-The typical fee structure is: an agent takes 10%, a publicist takes 10%, a venue takes 40%, 10% goes in administrivia like flights and accommodation, 10% is usually your marketing budget and there isn’t much left over.
+The typical fee structure is: your agent takes 15%, your publicist takes 15%, your marketing budget is 15%, your travel / accommodation budget is 15% and about 30% goes in producing the show or art work that you’re selling.
+So you, the artist make about 10% of all the revenue that you generate as a brand and there isn’t much left over.

 You have to really want to succeed and most of the successes are short lived and a bit like trying to stretch 15 minutes of fame into a career.
 But the people in this world are some of the most eccentric and interesting people you’ll ever meet.
 Professional artists.